Filmora

 • Track Keyframes: These audio keyframes in Premiere are applied to the entire audio track (they have values like Volume and Mute).

-Now when we have covered the basics, let’s learn how to set up audio keyframes in Premiere on your Mac.
+Now that we have covered the basics, let’s learn how to add keyframes to audio in Premiere Pro on your Mac.

 Step 1: Add the Audio Track on Adobe Premiere Pro